OpenHackIC/animal_center/README.md

 # animal_center

-For the National Day of Civic Hacking 2013
+For the National Day of Civic Hacking 2013.

-## What is it?
+## What Is It?

 It's an open source webapp to help the [Iowa City Animal Center](http://www.icanimalcenter.org/) increase their adoption rate.
 (Cats in particular don't get adopted as often as dogs, for example.)